Building Accreditation: Environments for Ageing and Dementia Design Assessment Tool (EADDAT)

 Research tells us that age-friendly environments can help foster healthy and active ageing by building and maintaining cognitive capacities across the course of our lives.
 This is increasingly more important as the global population is ageing.

-EADDAT has three tiers, each reflecting the scale of intervention or project.
+EADDAT has two tiers, each reflecting the scale of intervention or project.
 The tiers are as follows:

 Tier 1: Aware